Kwali Area Council

 Kwali is a local government area in the Federal Capital Territory in Nigeria.

 It has an area of 1,206 km^{2} and a population of 85,837 at the 2006 census.

 The postal code of the area is 904105.

 History

 Kwali was created on October 1, 1996 by the military administration of General Sani Abacha.

 Socio-Cultural Life

 One profession that the people of Kwali Local Government Area are famous for is pottery.
-Indeed, it is the country home of the world-famous potter woman, Dr. Ladi Kwali whose image currently adorns the 20 Naira bill.
+Indeed, it is the country home of the world-famous potter, Dr. Ladi Kwali whose image currently adorns the 20 Naira bill.
 Another is cloth making.
 But today, other professions such as farming, hunting and trading are also practiced by the inhabitants of Kwali Area Council.

 Constitution

 Like other area councils in Nigeria, Kwali is headed by an elected chairman and is sub-divided into wards.
 The 10 wards that make up Kwali Area Council are Ashara, Dafa, Gumbo, Kilankwa, Kundu, Kwali, Pai, Wako, Yangoji and Yebu.
 Each Ward is headed by a councillor.
 But unlike a typical area council in Nigeria, Kwali has a different mode of sub-division into districts headed by district heads.